em7/cl-cookbook/dynamic-libraries.md

 ## Let's Start: Callback Example

-SBCL-Librarian comes with a couple of examples, the simple one is a callback to Python code.
+SBCL-Librarian includes several examples, one of which is a simple callback to Python code.

 ### ASD File

-ASD file `libcallback.asd` declares a dependency on SBCL-Librarian
+The ASD file `libcallback.asd` declares a dependency on SBCL-Librarian:

 ~~~lisp
 :defsystem-depends-on (#:sbcl-librarian)
 :depends-on (#:sbcl-librarian)
 ~~~

-ASDF system need to know where to look for SBCL-Librarian sources.
-One way is to set its directory your `CL_SOURCE_REGISTRY` environment variable.
+The ASDF system needs to know where to find the SBCL-Librarian sources.
+One way to specify this is by setting the `CL_SOURCE_REGISTRY` environment variable to include its directory.

 ### Bindings.lisp

-`bindings.lisp` contains the important parts for generating the C bindings.
+`bindings.lisp` contains the crucial elements for generating the C bindings:

 ~~~lisp
 (defun call-callback (callback outbuffer)